Chao-Xi/jxazurebook/docs/az305/10az305_summary.md

 **Lock Duration**

-How long a message remains locked.
-Locking avoids more than one user from reading and processing the same message.
+**How long a message remains locked.
+Locking avoids more than one user from reading and processing the same message.**

 You can define rules on a subscription.

 A subscription rule has a **filter** that specifies a **condition** for a message to be copied into the subscription, as well as an optional action that modifies message **metadata**.

-### Azure Service Bus - Subscription
+### 3-4 Azure Service Bus - Subscription

 A subscription in Azure Service Bus is a named entity associated with a topic that allows subscribers to receive copies of messages sent to that topic.

-In a publish/subscribe model of Azure Service Bus, topics can be thought of as the channels to send messages, subscriptions are like the virtual queues to receive those messages
+In a publish/subscribe model of Azure Service Bus, **topics can be thought of as the channels to send messages, subscriptions are like the virtual queues to receive those messages**

 * Max delivery count can be between 1-2000